Thomas of Cana copper plates: 16th-17th century records of the plates

 The linguist translated the contents of the plates and stated that they contained social, economic, and religious rights given to Thomas of Cana by a local ruler and were written in three languages, namely "Chaldean, Malabar, and Arabic".
 De Goes notes that physically the plates were "of fine metal each one palm and a half long and four fingers broad, written on both sides, and strung together at the top with a thick copper wire".The Cochin Jew returned the plates to the Portuguese, who then had his Malayalam description of the plates translated to the Portuguese language in a written copy.
 This copy was later sent by treasurer Pero De Sequeia to Portuguese King John III.
 After this point of time, the physical plates were kept by Pero De Sequeia and his successor as treasures at the Portuguese depot in Cochin.
 The account of De Sequeia and translation of the plates are found in the Portuguese work Decada VII as well as some other Portuguese works.

 In 1602 Portuguese priest Fr.
 Antonio De Gouvea notes that the Thomas of Cana copper plate grant which had been kept safe at the Portuguese factory of Cochin was by this point lost due to the "carelessness" of the Portuguese themselves.
 De Gouvea states that the loss of the plates had greatly angered the Knanaya, who had no other written record of their history and rights to defend themselves from local kings who by this point were infringing on their position.

 In 1603–1604 Archbishop Francis Ros made a more complete translation of the context of the Thomas of Cana copper plate grant from an existing olla copy (palm-leaf manuscript).
-The physical manuscript of Ros' Portuguese translation is archived at the British Museum as title MS. Add.
+The physical manuscript of Ros' Portuguese translation is archived at the British Library as title MS. Add.
 9853.
 Ros notes also that the plates were taken to Portugal by Franciscans.

 The final record of the plates comes from the official historian of Portuguese India Diogo do Couto in 1611.
 Do Couto claims to have seen the plates and makes an incomplete translation of its content.
 De Couto's translation can be found in his text Decada XII.

-Primary sources
+Early sources

-A number of primary sources from the Portuguese era record witnessing and or physically handling the plates.
+A number of 16th and early 17th century sources from the Portuguese era record witnessing and or physically handling the plates.
 Examples of such are seen in the following works: